 A safe place for you to store your IMEI number is in the Private notes section of this website.
 This information is for your eyes only.
 It will not be publicly displayed.

-Register your phone on the Immobilise website.
-Its a national database and totally free of charge.
-You can use the website to report the loss or theft of your phone.
+You can use the Immobilise websiteto report the loss or theft of your phone.
+It's a national database and totally free of charge.
 The police can also use this database to return it to you if it is later recovered.

 If your phone was insured then your insurer will ask you for proof of usage.
 Contact an agent with your claim number and insurer's email address and we will send a statement to your insurer for you.

-We can only provide them with this document once your phone has been registered as lost or stolen on this website.
+We can only provide them with this document once your phone has been registered as lost and stolen on this website.

 If you think your number has been used without your consent, please contact us after having blocked the phone and/or SIM card.
 The agents will then check your recent usage for abuses and will refund your goodybag allowance or balance appropriately.